ChrisVifzack/ChrisVifzack.github.io/_posts/2024-06-06-timer-in-unreal.md

 GetWorld()->GetTimerManager().SetTimer(MyHandle, MyDelegate, Seconds, bLoop);
 ```

-So far so good that still leave the question of how to call a function with **return type** via timer?
+So far so good.
+That still leaves the question of how to call a function with **return type** via timer?

 ```cpp
 UFUNCTION()
 bool TryHandleTimerExpired();
 ```

- `FTimerDelegate` doesn't allow a return type, but we can work around this limitation with the help of a lambda functions.
+ `FTimerDelegate` doesn't allow a return type, but we can work around this limitation with the help of a lambda.
 The general syntax for lambda functions in C++ follows the pattern `[ captures ] ( params ) { body }` ---check [cpp reference](https://en.cppreference.com/w/cpp/language/lambda) to learn more.

 Here is a simple example of creating a `FTimerDelegate` from a lambda function that wraps our callback function: